elenasacristan/treebooks/README.md

 Registration form allow users to become members

-The login form allows register member to login and access all the features of authenticated users.
-The user will be able to login using the username and also using the email instead of the username. (place holder update username / email)!!!!!!!!!!
+The login form allows registerer members to login and access all the features of authenticated users.
+The user will be able to log in using the username and also using the email instead of the username. (place holder update username / email)!!!!!!!!!!

-The users can reset the password if they forgot the original password using the reset password link on the login.html
+The users can reset the password if they forgot the original password using the reset password link on the login.html page.

 ### books app

 View-all-books.
 Hyml

 Display all the books present on the website.
-The books are displayed by category and they are sorted by availability first and then by the review score.
+The books are displayed by category and they are sorted in descending order by the review score

 In this view the user only will see the name of the book, the rating score and the availability.
-If they want to know more about the book or rent it they need to click on the more button.
+If they want to know more about the book or rent it they need to click on the 'more' button.

 Detail.
 Html

-In this page the user can see all the details about the book. title, author (by clicking on the author name they will get redirected to the Wikipedia url for that author), sinopsys, date it was published, number of pages, book type (hardcover or paperback), number of pages, store where the book has to be collected from, ISBN number.
+In this page the user can see all the details about the book.
+These details are the title, the author (by clicking on the author name they will get redirected to the Wikipedia url for that author), the summary, the date it was published, the number of pages, the type of book (hardcover or paperback), the number of pages, the store where the book has to be collected from and the ISBN number.

 Then in this page if the book is available and the user is authenticated then the user can select the number of days that wants to rent the book for (the minimum number of days will be 10 and it has been set as the default value) and add it to the shopping cart.